 Tender Communications

 Any queries from Tenderers regarding the tender documents must be made via the e-sourcing portal on the form supplied in Annex B and sent to the Procurement Officer via the e-sourcing portal no later than [14] days prior to the date of return of tenders, unless instructed otherwise by the Procurement Officer.
-[Compiler to insert the number of days]

 All tender queries will be acknowledged and responded to by the Procurement Officer.
 If any response requires a change to the tender documents then a tender amendment will be issued via the e sourcing portal.